-Both break and continue with target labels are simply a goto restricted in the following ways:
+The innermost loop has four exit points, which cause termination of one or more of the four nested control structures.
+Both continue and break with target labels are simply a goto restricted in the following ways:

 - They cannot be used to create a loop.
 This means that only the looping construct can be used to create a loop.
 This restriction is important since all situations that can result in repeated execution of statements in a program are clearly delineated. - Since they always transfer out of containing control structures, they cannot be used to branch into a control structure.